robbie-webbe/stonks_alerts/README.md

     * Fit to spectrum (v. poor quality fit) with nH 0.777 x 10^22, kT 8.36keV and power law 6.85.
     * Est luminosity 3.98 x 10^30 erg/s at 241pc.
     * Investigate hard dip in lightcurve.
+    * Hard dip in lightcurve appears to be related to background subtraction, but regions are clear in images.
+    * Observation 0932190601, two days earlier appears even lower luminosity.
+    * Neither fit well to spectrum, although best are both bbody + powerlaw.
+    * Possible source has permanently dropped to lower luminosity and fluctuating at lower level?

 **0932191001**
 + Source 43 - False detection.
 Artefact in image (reflection ring)